 Common causes:

-• The container element doesn’t exist in the DOM when load() is called.
+• The container element doesn’t exist in the document object model (DOM) when load() runs.

-• The document path is incorrect or the file doesn’t exist.
+• The document path is wrong, or the file doesn’t exist.

 • Required assets (WebAssembly files) aren’t accessible.

-• The document is corrupted or in an unsupported format.
+• The document is corrupted or uses an unsupported format.

 CORS issues

-Cross-origin resource sharing (CORS) errors occur when loading documents or assets from a different domain.
-Check for CORS issues in the browser console:
+Cross-origin resource sharing (CORS) errors occur when you load documents or assets from a different domain.

 // Diagnose CORS issues.